shahraizali/modules/modules/payments/backend/modules/payments/payments/README.md

 Payments module allow user to select a subscription and pay through the stripe payment and Select Apple In-app Purchase and verify payments.
 It helps user to accept payments, send payouts globally and users can select subscription plan and price, and click on the subscribe.
+User can select apple In-App sandbox or live mode.

 The following are the scope features of this module: